geoffreyp/geoffreyp.github.io/CONTRIBUTING.md

 # Contribution Guidelines

 Thank you for considering contributing to our project!
-We appreciate your time and effort in helping us improve.
+Contributions are very welcome 🙏 We appreciate your time and effort in helping us improve the project.
 To ensure a smooth collaboration, please follow these guidelines:

 ## Getting Started